Ah, the “Internet of Things”.

 For larger retailers, their lack of visibility was more complex.
-Over the last decade, major oil companies have invested heavily in fuel management technology in order to improve their operations.
-While these technologies gave them insight into certain areas of their operation – they weren’t able to leverage that data because the technology wasn’t integrated.
+Over the last decade, major oil companies have invested heavily in fuel management software in order to improve their operations.
+These technologies gave them insight into certain areas of their operation.
+However, they weren’t able to leverage that data because the technology wasn’t integrated.

 Regaining visibility with Fuelsuite

-Last year, EMS partnered with the industry-leading software developers, DiUS, to collaborate on the creation of Fuelsuite – our cloud-based remote fuel monitoring solution.
-Fuelsuite uses Fuelscan, an IoT Edge solution built on Amazon Web Services technology, to connect all systems together – including non-fuel system things such as refrigerators, building management and pie machines.
+Last year, EMS partnered with the industry-leading software developers, DiUS, to collaborate on the creation of Fuelsuite – our cloud-based fuel management system.
+Fuelsuite uses Fuelscan, an IoT Edge solution built on Amazon Web Services technology, to connect all systems together.
+This includes non-fuel system things such as refrigerators, building management and pie machines.

 With Fuelsuite, we were able to revolutionise remote fuel management for Shell’s largest Australian wholesaler, Viva Energy.

 To run a fuel site efficiently, site owners and managers need to be making informed decisions based on accurate, up-to-date data.

 Rather than relying on dated, day-old data, Fuelsuite uses IoT to display real-time fuel site data at your fingertips.

-With Fuelsuite, getting access to real-time inventory information, rather than stockpiling it, allows fuel site managers to make quick, well-informed purchasing decisions — giving them more control over their inventory logistics.
+With Fuelsuite, getting access to real-time inventory information (rather than stockpiling it) allows fuel site managers to make quick, well-informed purchasing decisions.
+This gives you more control over their inventory logistics.

 In addition, your whole team gets immediate, real-time alerts when something has gone wrong.
-That gives you the ability to pounce on a minor tank leak and resolve it swiftly, which stops it from becoming a hazardous, and costly, catastrophe in the future.
+You have the ability to pounce on a minor tank leak and resolve it swiftly, stopping it from becoming a hazardous, and costly, catastrophe in the future.

 How Fuelsuite disrupted retail petroleum using the IoT